binarybeam/Prexocore/README.md

 # 📦 Prexocore

-**Prexocore** isn’t just another utility library — it’s a curated collection of high-performance, developer-first Kotlin tools engineered to elevate Android development to the next level.
+**Prexocore** isn’t just another utility library — it’s a collection of high-performance, developer-first Kotlin tools engineered to ease Android development to the next level.
 It dramatically reduces boilerplate while offering safe, expressive, and delightful APIs across UI, navigation, feedback, and system utilities.

-Imagine handling permissions, dialogs, clicks, navigation, image loading, toasts, or notifications — all with one-liners and no XML. **Prexocore** empowers you with elegant APIs that just work, with sane defaults and seamless context awareness.
+Imagine handling permissions, dialogs, inputs, clicks, navigation, image loading, toasts, or notifications - all with one-liners and no XML. **Prexocore** empowers you with elegant APIs that just work, with sane defaults and seamless context awareness.

 ---